Home

 The Economist finds that the nationalism and protectionsim in the US's trade policy including the industrial policy in the IRA is creating a subsidy war with other nations, what we can call "race to the bottom" or "beggar they neighbor" foreign policy.
 January 2023.

+There was more than $6 trillion in 'emergency' spending during the covid era and continuing through today as much of these fiscal transfers have yet to be disbursed.
 Politically-based spending for votes today passes debt to those not-voting and those yet born.
 This has increased drastically in the last 15 years:

-The risk rating for US government debt was downgraded in August 2023 due to the untenable debt situation, Wolf Street is good on this.
+The risk rating for US government debt was downgraded in August 2023 due to the untenable debt situation.
+Wolf Street is good on this.

 NBER finds that federal covid "relief" transfers to states and municipalities cost more than $850,000 "per job saved".
 June 2022.
 Note that these transfers are also based on political party-affiliation patronage.